 Article

-The “bacteriophage-like” behavior of SARS-CoV-2
+The “bacteriophage-like” behavior of SARS-CoV-2 (the SARS-CoV-2 genome can replicate outside the human body)

-Jun 23, 2023 | The Virus
+Jun 23, 2023 | The SARS-CoV-2 virus

-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is an enveloped, positive-sense, single-stranded RNA virus.
+SARS-CoV-2 is an enveloped, positive-sense, single-stranded RNA virus.
 Its genome encodes four structural proteins, namely the spike (S), envelope (E), nucleocapsid (N), and membrane (M) protein.
 It was assumed that the only possible host for SARS-CoV-2 is mammalian eukaryotic cells.
 However, the analysis of cultures of the human microbiome and SARS-CoV-2, using electron and fluorescence microscopy, the nitrogen isotope 15N assay, and proteomic analysis revealed virus-like particles within and near the bacteria.
-The anti-SARS-CoV-2 N protein antibody for immunogold labeling showed the presence of gold nanoparticles within the bacteria.
-According to the authors, the visualization of gold nanoparticles in bacteria provides conclusive evidence for the presence of the virus within the bacteria.
-The labeling of SARS-CoV-2 proteins with nitrogen 15N isotopes showed that bacteria can replicate, transcribe, and translate viral RNA. https://doi.org/10.3390/vaccines10050708
+Labeling SARS-CoV-2 proteins with nitrogen 15N isotopes showed that bacteria can replicate, transcribe, and translate viral RNA. https://doi.org/10.3390/vaccines10050708

 About the study